halleewong/ScribblePrompt/README.md

-# ScribblePrompt
+# ScribblePrompt Website

-Fast and Flexible Interactive Segmentation for any Medical Image
+Website for ScribblePrompt written in html and css